stefano0798/LibraryManagerServer/readme.txt

-Create a volume for storing data of the container
+Create a volume for storing data of the container and a network where the containers can communicate

 docker volume create soavolume

+docker network create soanet

 (